JosephPB/n3jet_diphoton/README.md

 The interface libraries in `interface` must be compiled first as the `run` subdirectories contain symlinks to these compiled libraries.
 The Rivet analysis in `analysis` is also linked to and must be compiled first.

+All dataset generation is performed with `f64`s.
+Model training, files, and inference use `f32`s.

 ## Continuous integration